swathikrishna1992/Static-website/README.md

-Static-html-css-bootstrap-js-website
+Static-Html-CSS-Bootstrap-Js-Website

-A simple static website built using HTML, CSS, BOOTSTRAP and JAVASCRIPT
+A simple and beautiful static website built using HTML, CSS, BOOTSTRAP and JAVASCRIPT